Here is the NY Times version:

 It only takes I, K, and N in a puzzle for 4 of these to qualify.
 And an additional C permits 10 more!
 They may not be in the “allowed list” but would be accepted as Lexicon words.
 If you’re looking for Bonus words there are many possibilities. 😊

-While the words KINK, WINK, KNIT, and CLINK have appeared in many puzzles (use the Power User command 'S KINK') KINNIKINNIK has not yet appeared. 😞
+While the word KINK has appeared in many puzzles (use the Power User command 'S KINK') KINNIKINNIK has not yet appeared. 😞